 What is quality score?

 Quality score is an estimate of the quality of your ads, keywords and landing pages.
 Higher quality ads can lead to lower prices and better ad positions. - Google

-Each new keyword in your account is given a starting quality score of 6.
-The following factors influence the quality score for each keyword by giving it a value between 1 and 10:
+Each new keyword in your account is given a starting quality score of 6, which can be considered average.
+The following factors are then taken into account in the quality score formula, producing a value between 1 and 10:

-- Landing page experience – This measures the relevancy, loading speed and usability of your landing page.
-Google aims to promote advertisers who will provide a top-notch user experience.
+Landing page experience – This measures the relevancy, loading speed and usability of your landing page.
+Google aims to promote advertisers who will provide a good user experience.

 But why does quality score matter?